I have been sitting on this sunscreen recipe post (and not sharing it with all of you) for a loooong time.

 Great question.
 The Vitamin E gives it pretty good stability, in terms of preservative action.
 That said, you don’t want to put dirty fingers into your container, which will invite bacteria.

 Depending on the carrier oil you use, this will last anywhere from 6 months to over a year (or more).
 I store mine in a dark, cool closet.
 Also, you can place it in your fridge for even longer keep.
 Yes, it will ‘set up’, but will ‘thin out’ when you remove it.
 Mine lasts over a year.
 You’ll know it has gone bad by a funky smell.

 I Love This Recipe!!! …will you please make it for me?

 Yes, of course.
 I offer a similar item for sale in my shop…SkinShade!
 I would love to whip some up for you and ship it your way.

 You can find the various sizes that I offer for sale HERE in my organic skincare shop.

 Who is ready to D-I-Y!???
 Well, hop to it, my friends!!!!

 Jess, aka Scratch Mommy

 ******This is a homemade sun protection product.
 I am simply providing my recipe to you.
-I also offer this product for sale in my organic skincare shop.
-That said, I have NOT had this tested in a lab, as that’s a pretty expensive endeavor.
+I also offer SkinShade for sale in my organic skincare shop.
+That said, I have NOT had this tested in a lab, as that’s a pretty expensive endeavor (but am looking into it).
 Please, be sure to contact your doctor, naturopath, researcher, ND, etc if you have any questions and or concerns with anything mentioned in this post.
 I am not a doctor or PhD researcher (…I only have a MSEd in Higher Education…I’m now just a crazy researching gal who wants to help my family and others in a more natural manner).